cgwire/zou/docs/troubleshooting.md

 The following script can assist by making updating to a specific version and then incrementing to the next quite easy.
-Add your database password and edit for any other path differences is run as <script name> <zou version>
+Add your database password and edit for any other path differences.
+Run as <script name> <zou version>
 eg; ./zou_to_version.sh 0.14.12

 ```